 1. It appears that a lot of the world does not like us, contrary to the narrative I felt like I grew up hearing.

 I was shocked when I first realized that people from other countries aren’t desperately trying to live in America and definitely aren’t trying to befriend its citizens.
-I found myself automatically disliked because I’m American, and not because they’re jealous or wish they were me, but because their country was bombed by America, or worse off because of American intervention, or simply because as a young American girl, I had an automatic, stereotypical reputation to be dumb and easy… Although not alllllll unfair considering the viral videos of Americans that reach both ends of the Earth, definitely not all true either!
+I found myself automatically disliked because I’m American, and not because they’re jealous or wish they were me, but because their country was bombed by America, or worse off because of American intervention, or simply because as a young American girl, I had an automatic, stereotypical reputation to be dumb and easy.

 I understand this topic is touchy for some people, as it was for me when I got my first dose.
 It can be frustrating when people who have never left the 50 states argue with those who have about this topic.
 It’s not something that you understand until you step outside of your own culture, but if you’d like to test that theory, there are ways.
 You can go to a bar outside of the US, probably almost anywhere, with an over-confident, smug attitude and talk about how we are the greatest country in the world and everyone wants to move there and be exactly like us.
 It more than likely won’t go over as you expected.
 I’ve seen this happen more than once, unfortunately.
 There’s nothing wrong with being a patriot, that’s not the point here, I’m simply saying that due to it, I didn’t realize I was blinded.

-2. America portrays a lot of the world as dangerous, when in reality, America is dangerous.
+2. America portrays a lot of the world as dangerous, when in reality, America is probably more dangerous in a variety of ways.

 In my little city in Spain, I would walk down the street at 3 a.m., with one girlfriend, to go home after a night out and I was cautious but confident, that nothing would happen to me.
 Reading that, you might think that I’m naïve, but that’s how a normal society should function, no?
 Not one where you can’t walk around at night/early in the morning without the fear of being assaulted, kidnapped or killed.
 You might be reading this and not have that issue in your town, but I lived near Sacramento, and I did.
 Even if you think that Spain is dysfunctional and one of the rare countries where you have that sort of freedom, then I’ll have you know that I do the exact same thing in Serbia, also without any problems, worries or fears.